-By offering participants (aged 11-16) the opportunity to take part in a range of creative participatory activities. we aim to gain insights into how autistic girls and adolescents experience themselves and their world.
+By offering participants (aged 11-16) the opportunity to take part in a range of creative participatory activities, we aim to gain insights into how autistic girls and adolescents experience themselves and their world.
 Our team are evaluating how creative activities affect self-awareness and well-being.
-The creative tools include improvisation, puppetry, storytelling and collaborative media production
+The creative tools include improvisation, puppetry, music, storytelling and collaborative media production.

 The project responds to calls for more research and novel methods to document the characteristics of this under-represented group.
 As Sarah Wild states, headteacher at Limpsfield Grange (the only UK specialist school for autistic girls and a project partner):